wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-dsc-onboarding.md

 	`Set-DscLocalConfigurationManager -Path C:\Users\joe\Desktop\DscMetaConfigs -ComputerName MyServer1, MyServer2`

-4. If you cannot apply the PowerShell DSC metaconfigurations remotely, copy the metaconfigurations' folder from step 2 onto each machine to onboard.
+4. If you cannot apply the PowerShell DSC metaconfigurations remotely, copy the metaconfigurations folder from step 2 onto each machine to onboard.
 Then call **Set-DscLocalConfigurationManager** locally on each machine to onboard.
 5. Using the Azure portal or cmdlets, check that the machines to onboard now show up as DSC nodes registered in your Azure Automation account.

 ## Physical/virtual Linux machines on-premises, in Azure, or in a cloud other than Azure